 Siemens - Sound Transit 2 - Seattle

 In the next couple of years, Sound Transit will more than triple its current fleet.
 The regional transit system, serving Seattle and the central Puget Sound area, has ordered 152 new vehicles to expand its current fleet of 62 cars.
-On-board will be a Televic Rail system to provide real-time passenger information.
+On-board will be a Televic GSP system to provide real-time passenger information.

 Sound Transit is determined to accommodate the increasing number of passengers in the most comfortable way.
 Each car will have a more spacious interior, larger windows and four bicycle hooks.
-For the passenger information system, Televic Rail was selected.
+For the passenger information system, Televic GSP was selected.
 The contract includes LED destination signs, dynamic information displays and content management software.

 New CCTV system